ruoyuwang-stats/ruoyuwang-stats.github.io/_pages/about.md

 3. **Wang, R.<sup>1</sup>**, Yi, M.<sup>1</sup>, Chen, Z., and Zhu, S. (2022), Out-of-distribution generalization with causal invariant transformations. _IEEE Conference on Computer Vision and Pattern Recognition (CVPR)_, 375--385.
 4. **Wang, R.**, Zhang, H., and Lin X.<sup>*</sup> (2025+), Debiased estimating equation method for versatile and efficient Mendelian randomization using a large number of correlated weak and invalid instruments.
 Revision invited by _Journal of the American Statistical Association: T&M (JASA T&M)_. arXiv:2408.05386.
 5. Hu, W.<sup>1</sup>, **Wang, R.<sup>1</sup>**, Li, W.<sup>*</sup>, and Miao, W.<sup>*</sup> (2025+), Semiparametric efficient fusion of individual data and summary statistics.
 Revision invited by _Journal of the American Statistical Association: T&M (JASA T&M)_. arXiv:2210.00200.
 6. **Wang, R.** and Lin X.<sup>*</sup> (2025+), Divide-and-shrink: An efficient and heterogeneity-agnostic approach for transfer estimation using summary statistics.
-Revision invited by Journal of the Royal Statistical Society: Series B.
+Revision invited by _Journal of the Royal Statistical Society: Series B_.
 7. Su, M. and **Wang, R.<sup>*</sup>** (2025+), A moment-assisted approach for improving subsampling-based MLE with large-scale data.
 Revision invited by _Journal of Machine Learning Research_. arXiv:2309.09872.
 8. **Wang, R.** and Miao, W.<sup>*</sup> (2025+), Extreme-based causal effect learning with endogenous exposures and a light-tailed error.
 Under review. arXiv:2408.06211.